abasu99/Inventory-Management-System/README.md

    ng serve
    ```

 ## Usage

 Once the project is set up and running, you can access the web application by opening a web browser and navigating to the appropriate URL (e.g., `http://localhost:4200/`).

+Default Admin credentials-

+Username - admin@ims.com
+Password - admin1

+User can sign up and then login to use the application
 ---

+## Thank You !

 Feel free to modify this README file according to your project's specific requirements and needs.
 Good luck !